awsdocs/aws-global-accelerator-dev-guide/doc_source/getting-started.md

 ## Before You Begin<a name="getting-started-before-you-begin"></a>

 Before you create an accelerator, create at least one resource that you can add as an endpoint to direct traffic to\.
-Do one of the following:
+For example, create one of the following:
++ Launch at least one Amazon EC2 instance to add as an endpoint\.
+For more information, see [Create Your EC2 Resources and Launch Your EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/gs-step-one-create-ec2-resources.html) in the *Amazon EC2 User Guide for Linux Instances*\.
-+ Launch at least one Amazon EC2 instance, and then create a Network Load Balancer or Application Load Balancer for it\.
-For more information, see [Getting Started with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) and [Create a Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-network-load-balancer.html)\.
++ Optionally, create one or more Network Load Balancers or Application Load Balancers that includes EC2 instances\.
+For more information, see [Create a Network Load Balancer Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-network-load-balancer.html) in the *User Guide for Network Load Balancers*\.

-+ Create an Elastic IP address, and then attach it to an Amazon EC2 instance or network interface\.
-For more information, see [Elastic IP Addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html)\.
+When you create a resource to add to Global Accelerator, be aware of the following:
++ When you add an internal Application Load Balancer or an EC2 instance endpoint in Global Accelerator, you enable internet traffic to flow directly to and from the endpoint in Virtual Private Clouds \(VPCs\) by targeting it in a private subnet\.
+The VPC that contains the load balancer or EC2 instance must have an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) attached to it, to indicate that the VPC accepts internet traffic\.
+For more information, see [Secure VPC Connections in AWS Global Accelerator](secure-vpc-connections.md)\.
++ Global Accelerator requires your router and firewall rules to allow inbound traffic from the IP addresses associated with Route 53 health checkers to complete health checks for Application Load Balancer, EC2 instance, or Elastic IP address endpoints\.
+You can find information about the IP address ranges associated with Amazon Route 53 health checkers in [Health Checks for Your Target Groups](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/route-53-ip-addresses.html) in the *Amazon Route 53 Developer Guide*\.

 ## Step 1: Create an Accelerator<a name="getting-started-accelerator"></a>

-To create your accelerator, follow the steps in the Global Accelerator console in the AWS management console\.
+To create your accelerator, you enter a name\.

+**Note**
-To complete this task by using an API operation instead of the console, see [https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateAccelerator.html](https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateAccelerator.html) in the *AWS Global Accelerator API Reference*\.
+To complete this task by using an API operation instead of the console, see [CreateAccelerator](https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateAccelerator.html) in the *AWS Global Accelerator API Reference*\.

-**Important**
-Make sure that you’re in the US\-West\-2 \(Oregon\) Region\.
-You must be in this Region to create or update accelerators\.
+## To create an accelerator

 1. Open the Global Accelerator console at [ https://us\-west\-2\.console\.aws\.amazon\.com/ec2/v2/home?region=us\-west\-2\#Global Accelerator:](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#GlobalAccelerator:)\.